Trump legal team responds to Justice Department filing in another request for special master

 Trump publicized the search of his home over his social media company, Truth Social, prompting the Justice Department and Attorney General Merrick Garland to unseal the warrant for public review.
 Another Florida judge later ruled the underlying evidence, known as the affidavit, was also to be unsealed, but in a redacted manner.

-The [Trump filing suggests that the Special Master and Trump's team should have access to an unredacted copy of the evidence and other underlying materials, including the detailed receipt of seized materials.
+The Trump filing argues that the special master and Trump's team should have access to an unredacted copy of the evidence and other underlying materials, including the detailed receipt of seized materials.

 for more features.